 Q4.
 How to swap each pair of input bytes in output?

 If there's such a requirement, you can also use dd to swap every pair of input bytes.
 This can be achieved by using swab as value for the conv command line option.
 The following screenshot will make things more clear:

 Q5.
-How to make dd only work when output file doesn't already exists?
+How to make dd only work when the output file doesn't already exist?

 If the requirement is that the dd command shouldn't do anything when the output file already exists, then this condition can be enforced using the excl value for the conv option.